 If the remediation job disturbs mold and mold spores become airborne, then the risk of respiratory exposure goes up.
-Always use gloves and eye protection when cleaning up mold!

 Actions that are likely to stir up mold include: breakup of moldy porous materials such as wallboard; invasive procedures used to examine or remediate mold growth in a wall cavity; actively stripping or peeling wallpaper to remove it; and using fans to dry items.